Six Daily Devotionals from the Sermpn om the Mount

 to bring light or to give salt.
 He said we are to be light and salt.
 The gospel is not an abstract

-We must continually ensure that the Source of our life is obvious.
+We must continually check to be sure that the Source of our life is obvious.
 Gary Sivewright tells

 of a recurring dream of Judgment Day.
 As he remembers his high school of 2,000 students,